setlog/go-mongo-atlas/README.md

 ![Shard Addresses](images/shards.png "Shards")

-We also added a TLS config into our code, because the MongoDB Atlas denies unencrypted connections.
+We also added a TLS config into the code, because the MongoDB Atlas denies unencrypted connections.

 Adding the initialization of the session variable completes the first step: